jaquoh/any-ai-language-teacher/README.md

 ## Seed content
 V1 ships with a German curriculum seed from `A1.1` through `B1.2`, including immigration-relevant rotating topics.
 The first lesson starts with a themed `love and valentines day` focus to make the opening lesson more engaging.

+## Deployment notes
+- Frontend can be deployed as a static build (`dist/`).
+- When an `/api/health.php` endpoint is available, the app switches into login-required server-sync mode automatically.
+- See `backend/README.md` for PHP/MySQL setup, InfinityFree notes, and database migrations.